MicrosoftDocs/fabric-docs/docs/real-time-analytics/one-logical-copy.md

 ### Delta log folder

-The delta log folder (**_delta_log**) includes JSON files that contain the table's metadata.
+The delta log folder (**_delta_log**) includes files that contain the table's metadata.
 The table's metadata includes its schema, which parquet files are a part of the table, the history of changes, and the delta table configuration.
-When you ingest new data into a table that has **OneLake availability** enabled, or when you make changes to existing data in that table, a new JSON file is created in the delta log folder.
+When you ingest new data into a table that has **OneLake availability** enabled, or when you make changes to existing data in that table, a new file is created in the delta log folder.

-1. To view the JSON files, select the **_delta_log** folder.
+1. To view the files, select the **_delta_log** folder.
-1. Select a JSON file to view the table metadata and schema.
+1. Select a file to view the table metadata and schema.
 The editor that opens is in read-only format.

 ### Parquet files